joebailey26/CDA404-Web-Technologies/Report/Documentation/README.md

 8. I learned how to use VuePress to host my documentation on Firebase.
 VuePress can run on Firebase as it creates static files, however it isn't ideal running in a subdirectory as the URL is fairly ugly.
 9. If you want to use split your html up into components, like a reusable header and footer, PHP is a lot easier, as the infrastructure is already there.
 The internet is a very old place, which makes it robust.
 New technologies are therefore hard to use, and unsupported on a lot of systems.
 An example would be IPv6.
 Furthermore, setting up an email to be sent on a form response is easy using PHP.
 Node.js requires a lot more groundwork for such a simple task.
 10. Before this project I had been using Adobe Dreamweaver almost exclusively for coding.
 I'd been using it in the developer mode, so without the visual interface.
 It was great because I could push my websites live and to my testing server, and could use GIT.
 Using Visual Studio Code I've come to understand that it can recognize a lot more different types of code than Dreamweaver can, however the interface feels clunky, unrefined, and many of it's features are only enabled by extensions and not out-of-the-box.
+11. I think people get a bit carried away with JavaScript and use it for a lot of unnecessary stuff that can be easily done in pure HTML and CSS.
+I looked into custom HTML elements and templates as part of this project and both don't really have any functionality or use in the real world.
+I wanted to create a HTML Element for an app drawer, but again limited documentation on it because it's a new technology meant I couldn't.
+This has been the case since I first started in Web Design.
+The CSS property `display: sticky` was still in it's infancy and had no support.
+2 years later when I tried to use it it worked like a dream.
+Part of web development is knowing when to stick to proven technologies and when to adopt new ones.
+HTML templates and custom elements just don't provide any new features.
+I ended up implementing an app drawer with plain JavaScript adding a class depending on whether it was visible or not.
+Very simple.